DevComPsy/cpm-workshop-2025/README.md

 ### Installing dependencies

 There is no need to install any additional dependencies, as the required should be installed alongside `cpm`.
-However, if you want a more comprehensive environment, I recommend you install either [Spyder](https://www.spyder-ide.org) or [JupyterLab](https://jupyter.org/), or use your favorite IDE.

 ### Installing `cpm` via Anaconda